Zoledronic acid Side Effects

 In the postmenopausal osteoporosis trial, adjudicated serious adverse events of atrial fibrillation in the zoledronic acid treatment group occurred in 1.3% of patients (50 out of 3862) compared to 0.4% (17 out of 3852) in the placebo group.
 The overall incidence of all atrial fibrillation adverse events in the zoledronic acid treatment group was, reported in 2.5% of patients (96 out of 3862) in the Reclast group vs. 1.9% of patients (75 out of 3852) in the placebo group.

 Musculoskeletal side effects have included bone pain (55%), myalgia (23%), arthralgia (21%), back pain (15%), and limb pain (14%).
 Postmarketing reports have included muscle cramps.
 Severe and occasionally incapacitating bone, joint, and/or muscle pain has been reported with bisphosphonate use.
 Cases of osteonecrosis (primarily involving the jaws) have been reported predominantly in cancer patients treated with intravenous bisphosphonates including zoledronic acid

 Nervous system side effects have included headache (19%), dizziness (18%), insomnia (15.1%), paresthesia (15%), anxiety (14%), confusion (12.8%), agitation (12.8%), hypoesthesia (12%), and somnolence (5% to 10%).
 Postmarketing reports have included taste disturbance, hyperesthesia, tremor, and vertigo.

 Respiratory side effects have included dyspnea (27% to 22.1%), coughing (22% to 11.6%), upper respiratory infection (10%), and pleural effusion (5% to 10%).
-Postmarketing reports have included bronchoconstriction.
+Postmarketing reports have included bronchoconstriction and asthma exacerbations.